Nativity BVM High School

-Background
+History

+20th Century

 Nativity B.V.M.
 (Blessed Virgin Mary) High School is a Catholic four-year co-educational secondary school.
-It was founded in 1955 as the successor to Pottsville Catholic High School (formerly Saint Patrick's High School) and Saint Stephen's High School in Port Carbon.
+It was founded in 1955 as the successor to Pottsville Catholic High School (home of the now feeder school of Assumption BVM), formerly Saint Patrick's High School and Saint Stephen's High School in Port Carbon.

-In 1927 Father Edward L. Gatens, pastor of Saint Patrick Church, Pottsville, planned the building of Pottsville Catholic High School.
-On October 15, Cardinal Dougherty of the Archdiocese of Philadelphia dedicated the new building at 112 7th Street (now Assumption BVM School) which still bears the engraving "P.C.H.
+In 1927, Father Edward L. Gatens, pastor of Saint Patrick Church, in Pottsville, planned the building of Pottsville Catholic High School.
+On October 15, Cardinal Dougherty of the Roman Catholic Archdiocese of Philadelphia dedicated the new building at 112 S. 7th Street, now Assumption BVM School, which still bears the engraving "P.C.H.
 School" above the door.
 From 1928 to 1955, Pottsville Catholic was a diocesan Catholic high school with the Sisters of Saint Joseph as faculty.
 Saint Patrick's Grade School, housed in the same building, was a parish school.
-At that time, Catholic schools in this area still belonged to the Archdiocese of Philadelphia.

-The constantly increasing enrollment made a new building imperative and Monsignor John Boyle, then pastor of St. Patrick's, Pottsville, was commissioned by Archbishop John O'Hara of Philadelphia to purchase ground for the new diocesan high school.
+At that time, Catholic schools in this area still belonged to the Roman Catholic Archdiocese of Philadelphia.
+The constantly increasing enrollment made a new building imperative, and Monsignor John Boyle, then pastor of St. Patrick's, Pottsville, was commissioned by Archbishop John Joseph O'Hara of Philadelphia to purchase ground for the new diocesan high school.

 The Ku Klux Klan used to be very active in Schuylkill County.
 Before Nativity BVM High School was built, burning crosses could be seen on top of Lawtons Hill from the area in and around Pottsville.
 When Lawton's Hill was selected as the site for the new Catholic high school, the cross was a prominent theme in the building's design.
 Windows of amber glass, facing westward, form one large cross that looks out from all three floors of the building.

-Catholic high school students beginning their freshman, sophomore, junior, and senior years attended Nativity starting in September, 1955.
+Catholic high school students beginning their freshman, sophomore, junior, and senior years attended Nativity starting in September 1955.
 The school was dedicated to the Blessed Virgin Mary on April 14, 1956, with Reverend John J. Nugent serving as the founding principal.
 The Feast of the Nativity, or birthday, of the Blessed Virgin Mary is celebrated on September 8.
 The class of 1959 was the first class to go through an entire four years at Nativity.

-During the early years, diocesan priests and Carmelite Fathers taught at Nativity; communities of Sisters on the faculty were Sisters of St. Joseph, Missionaries of the Sacred Heart, Sisters of St. Casimir, and Sisters of the Immaculate Heart of Mary.
-The first graduating class of 148 seniors received their diplomas in June, 1956.
-The first yearbook of Nativity BVM High School was called the Ave Maria (Hail Mary) and published in 1956.
+Diocesan priests and Carmelite Fathers taught at Nativity; communities of Sisters on the faculty were Sisters of St. Joseph, Missionaries of the Sacred Heart, Sisters of St. Casimir, and Sisters of the Immaculate Heart of Mary.
+The first graduating class of 148 seniors received their diplomas in June 1956.
+The first yearbook of Nativity BVM High School was called Ave Maria (Hail Mary) and was published in 1956.